jranalli/solarspatialtools/docs/sphinx/source/index.rst

 The :mod:`solarspatialtools.field` module contains functions for validating the layout of a PV plant or measurement network by calculating the relative delays between each sensor in the network subject to cloud motion.

+The :mod:`solarspatialtools.synthirrad` package contains functions for downscaling and generation of synthetic irradiance timeseries.

 The best starting point is to read through the :ref:`cmv-examples` and :ref:`field-examples` sections to see some sample Jupyter notebooks that demonstrate how these functions can be used in practice.